 Provide estate planning strategies to help keep assets out of probate court

 We represent clients in Chester County, Montgomery County, Delaware County, and Southeastern Pennsylvania, and in communities such as Berwyn, Devon, Paoli, Exton, Phoenixville, West Chester, Malvern, Chester Springs, Ardmore, Gladwyne, and surrounding areas.

-If you have been appointed trustee or executor or if your family member’s estate is going through the Pennsylvania probate process, contact David Frees at (610) 933-8069.
+If you have been appointed trustee or executor or if your family member’s estate is going through the Pennsylvania probate process, contact our office at (610) 933-8069.